Anole (character): Early life and arrival at Xavier's

 Victor Borkowski is a sixteen-year-old mutant born and raised in Fairbury, Illinois, a small, typical American town in which he lives a normal life despite his reptilian features.
-The close-knit community accepts him for who he is until anti-mutant sentiment begins to spread.
-For his own safety, his parents send him to the Xavier Institute where he quickly excels academically.
+The close-knit community accepts him until anti-mutant sentiment begins to spread.
+For his own safety, his parents send him to the Xavier Institute, where he excels academically.

 When the advisor system is set up at the Xavier Institute, Victor chooses Karma as his advisor and is given the code name Anole.
 During the formation of training squads throughout the school, he is reassigned to Northstar's Alpha Squadron where he serves as the squad leader.
-At first, he is depicted as close friends with fellow student Julian Keller and the other students in the Hellions, but later becomes closer to his teammates.
+At first, he is depicted as close friends with fellow student Julian Keller and the other students in the Hellions, but he later becomes closer to his teammates.
 He is especially close to his mentor Northstar, who helps him to come to terms with his sexuality.
 Anole is deeply affected by Northstar's death, stating that Northstar understood him and was important as a figure he could confide in.

 Post M-Day

-Anole is one of only 27 students at the Institute who does not lose his mutant powers in the aftermath of House of M, also known as Decimation or "M-Day."
+Anole is one of only 27 students at the Institute who does not lose his mutant powers in the aftermath of "House of M" (also known as Decimation or M-Day).
 The squad system is dissolved and the remaining students are merged into one group.
-Shortly afterward, Emma Frost sets up an all-out brawl amongst the remaining students to determine who will become the new team of X-Men trainees (dubbed the "New X-Men"); Victor is not selected for the squad, but remains at the school.
-When a resurrected and brainwashed Northstar returns with his sister Aurora and attacks the Institute, Anole finds him and is able to temporarily snap him out of the mind control set in place by the Children of the Vault.
+Shortly afterward, Emma Frost sets up an all-out brawl amongst the remaining students to determine who will become the new team of X-Men trainees (dubbed the New X-Men); Victor is not selected for the squad, but remains at the school.
+When Northstar returns with his sister Aurora and attacks the Institute, Anole finds him and is able to temporarily snap him out of the mind control set in place by the Children of the Vault.
 Anole's joy at seeing his former mentor is short-lived, as Northstar returns to his mind-controlled status and knocks him out.
-The school is later attacked by Reverend William Stryker and his army of mutant-exterminating Purifiers.
+The school is later attacked by William Stryker and his army of mutant-exterminating Purifiers.
 This results in a bus full of Anole's classmates being killed and the murder of other friends at the school.